-At the Power conformance level, the provider is able to express metadata from the target resource2 as an aid to processing.
+At the Power conformance level, the provider is able to express metadata from the target resource as an aid to processing.
 In this case, the provider has added an <altld> - an alternative identifier - for the resource.

 Alternative identifiers may be needed by customer systems.
 The <altId> element may optionally be refined using a QCode to describe the context - in this case a "master ID" that is proprietary to the provider.
 This makes clear the purpose of the alternative identifier.
-Also note that these Alternative Identifiers are useful only to some other application; they are not intended to be used by THIS NewsML-G2 processor to identify or locate the resource, and note that the provider MUST tell receivers how to interpret alternative identifiers, otherwise their use is meaningless.
+Also note that Alternative Identifiers are useful only to another application; and not intended to be used by THIS NewsML-G2 processor.
+The provider MUST tell receivers how to interpret alternative identifiers, otherwise they are meaningless.